-What’s that?
+What's that?
 We are plugging that WordPress blog series entirely too much at this point?
-We’ll do our best to tone it back moving forward…but no promises.
-Just kidding!
-We’re just being silly.
+We'll do our best to tone it back moving forward… but no promises.
+I was just kidding!
+We're just silly.

 The device mode icon enables you to see how your site will function on various devices.